 Day of Remembrance for all Victims of Chemical Warfare 2020

-aims to achieve a stable life for all human beings
+statute that aims to achieve a stable life for all human beings

 GIHR also urges all governments to actively contribute in ridding the world of chemical weapons and all other weapons of mass destruction, by intensifying efforts in ensuring the ratification and full implementation of the Chemical Weapons Convention by all countries around the world and enacting stricter laws holding those accountable, thus ensuring the elimination of the threat of chemical weapons and the promotion of the goals of peace and security.

 The Geneva Institute for Human Rights, stands firmly by the belief that every individual must benefit from political and economic stability, and every human has the right to live in a safe and healthy environment.